cchitsiang/awesome-stars/topics.md

 ## npm

+- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
 - [sergey-telpuk/nestjs-rbac](https://github.com/sergey-telpuk/nestjs-rbac) - Awesome RBAC for NestJs
 - [Idered/iridium](https://github.com/Idered/iridium) - 💎 Growing collection of VS Code extensions with a fancy name
 - [apify/apify-js](https://github.com/apify/apify-js) - Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.